DeepRank/deeprank2/README.md

 #### Pythonic dependencies

-Instructions are up to date as of 14/09/2023.
+Instructions are up to date as of 27 Nov 2023.

 Then, you can use the YML file we provide for creating a [conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) containing the latest stable release of the package and all the other necessary conda and pip dependencies (CPU only, Python 3.10):